|

 milestones of modern botany.
 Later, Stirpium observationes,

-a sort of complement to the Adversaria, was joined to it under
+a sort of complement to the Adversaria, was |

 the title Plantarum seu stirpium historia (1576).
 His botanical